 7. Side Load Reverse Lunge

 The side load reverse lunge is a more challenging full-body exercise that really targets your core and lower body.
 Start by holding the mace as you would at the beginning of a high hinge row (feet shoulder-distance, mace held close to the body with arms straight and palms facing you).
-Then, follow these cues:
+Then, follow the below six steps.

 - Inhale and twist your arms so that you’re holding the mace on one side of the body, parallel to the floor